-Field Description If there is an existing valid PingFederate session for the user, an idle time out of the PingAccess session may result in its re-establishment without forcing the user to log in again.
-Consult Server Duration (Seconds) Defines the maximum amount of time, in seconds, that a PingAccess Agent caches policy decisions for the web session before sending a request to the Policy Server.
-This option only applies to agents.
-The value used for this setting should not be larger than the Idle Timeout value, and ideally, should be defined to be a value less than half the timeout.
+Field Description although the maximum cookie size can vary depending on the browser.
+When this option is disabled, user attribute data is encoded, signed or encrypted (depending on the web session cookie type), and stored in the browser's cookie store.
+The information is sent from the browser back to PingAccess with each request.
+Changing this setting may affect existing ongoing sessions, forcing the user to re-authenticate to access protected resources.
+This option is not selected by default.
+Consult Server Duration (s) Defines the maximum amount of time, in seconds, that a PingAccess Agent caches policy decisions for the web session before sending a request to the Policy Server.
+This option only applies to agents. ➡ Info: The value used for this setting should not be larger than the Idle Timeout value, and ideally, should be defined to be a value less than half the timeout.

-Manage Web Sessions
+Application Scoped Web Sessions